Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

 \begin{sblem} Let $R$ be a normal local integral domain with maximal ideal $m_R$, residue field $k$, and field of fractions $K$.
 Consider a polynomial $f\in R[z]$ in one variable.
-Assume that the image of $f$ in $k[z]$ is not zero and assume that $f$ is a product of polynomials of degree $1$ in $K[z]$.
+Assume that the image of $f$ in $k[z]$ is nonzero, and assume that $f$ is a product of polynomials of degree $1$ in $K[z]$.
 Then